Capture of Guam: Background

 The message created intense excitement and enthusiasm amongst the American sailors.
 Many of them immediately went to the ship's library and eagerly scrutinized charts, geographies, histories, and encyclopaedias for information.
-While the sailors were in the ship's library learning information about the island of Guam, Glass altered the direction of the cruiser towards the new destination.
+While the sailors were in the ship's library learning about Guam, Glass altered the direction of the cruiser towards the new destination.
 The sailors on the transports were stirred when they noticed the change in direction, and rumors were spread.
 Some thought the expedition was to hoist the American flag over the Caroline Islands and remain there until reinforcements arrived for a stronger descent upon Manila.
-Others guessed that the Charleston was sailing to some mysterious Spanish island, complete with impregnable fortifications, a formidable force of Spanish soldiers, and vast quantities of coal.
+Others guessed that Charleston was sailing to some mysterious Spanish island, complete with impregnable fortifications, a formidable force of Spanish soldiers, and vast quantities of coal.
 The rumors stopped the next day, when the expedition's objectives were wigwagged to the transports.

 Along with the sealed orders were warnings of possible Spanish men-o-war in San Luis d'Apra, the main port of Guam, and notification of it being protected by a heavy battery of guns.
 The existence of the powerful coastal defences was verified by reputable travelers who had visited the island in 1895 or 1896.
-Definite information of the size of the Spanish garrison was not given, and in the absence of direct knowledge, Glass had to assume that there might be more than a thousand fighting men on the island who were thoroughly familiar with the terrain.
-Glass held a conference on the Australia and invited General Anderson, Commander William C. Gibson, naval officer in charge of the transports, and the captains of the three troop carriers were invited to participate in the discussions.
+Definite information of the size of the Spanish garrison was not given.
+In the absence of direct knowledge, Glass had to assume that there might be more than a thousand fighting men on the island who were thoroughly familiar with the terrain.
+Glass held a conference on Australia and invited General Anderson, Commander William C. Gibson, naval officer in charge of the transports, and the captains of the three troop carriers were invited to participate in the discussions.
 Also present at the meeting was Captain T. A. Hallet, third officer of Australia and a former whaling captain, who had been to the Mariana Islands many times.
 Hallet told the group that on his last visit to Guam, San Luis d'Apra was strongly fortified.
 Fort Santa Cruz and the battery on Point Orote, he stated, were efficiently manned and equipped.
 After a complete appraisal of all the known and unknown factors in the impending battle, the officers completed the arrangements for the attack on Guam.